Forming a New Student Organization

 Step 4: Review of Application

-You will be asked to present your proposed organization to a committee including the Student Programs Manager, the Director of Student Affairs, and several representatives from the Student Representative Board.
+You will be asked to present your proposed organization to a committee including the Student Activities Coordinator, the Director of Student Affairs, and several representatives from the Student Representative Board.

 The committee will use the following criteria to decide whether to approve the organization: